 Through their writing, students will strive to make the ordinary extraordinary in this course.
 While honing their creative writing skills by writing short fiction, poetry, and drama, students will also read, examine and discuss works in the various genres.
 Using these readings as models for understanding, students will examine elements of style, form, and meaning while developing voice and technique.
 Feedback on writing will be given during workshop sessions.
-(Prerequisite: ENGL100L or Permission of Instructor)
+(ENGL100L may be taken concurrently)

-ENGL246L Tolkien and The Ring of Power CL3 L0 CR3
+ENGL246L Tolkien and the Ring of Power CL3 L0 CR3

 The Hobbit and The Lord of the Rings by J.R.R.
 Tolkien are studied and analyzed.
 Tolkien's biography, his writing life, the origins of the stories, and their publication history, as well as his construction of a mythological world and its peoples and languages, his characters and their development, and his thematic concerns are researched.
 Finally, Tolkien's influence on 20th century fantasy literature is considered.
-(Prerequisite: ENGL100L)
+(ENGL100L may be taken concurrently)